ShravaniRajanelli/Telco-Customer-Churn/README.md

 |TotalCharges |The total amount charged to the customer|
 |Churn |Whether the customer churned or not (Yes or No)|

-## Problem Statement
-The goal of this project is to analyze the Telco Customer Churn dataset and derive meaningful insights into the factors influencing customer churn.
-Potential analysis areas include:

-* Identifying features strongly correlated with customer churn.
-* Analyzing the impact of contract type and payment method on churn.
-* Developing a predictive model for customer churn.

 ## Analysis Steps
 ### Data Cleaning: